Evidence-first supplement

 You do not need to reject every product that uses the phrase.
 The goal is to understand whether the evidence being referenced actually matches the ingredient, dose, form, population, and use case you care about.

-Get the Digest →Content on this site is provided for educational purposes only and does not constitute medical advice.
+Take the Quiz →Content on this site is provided for educational purposes only and does not constitute medical advice.
 Individual health decisions should be made in consultation with qualified healthcare professionals.

 How to Read a Supplement Label (Without Getting Misled)

-What a Supplement Label Is (and What It Isn't)
+What a Supplement Label Is (and What It Is Not)

 It is: